l4e21/My-Configs/README.md

-# StumpConfig
+# WMConfig
-My StumpWM config in Common Lisp, along with Compton Compositor config and emacs config and now with Nyxt Browser config.
+My StumpWM config in Common Lisp, along with Compton Compositor config and emacs config and now with herbstluftWM configs.
 Everything is lisp!
-Recent changes: Added shell commands upon startup for altering mouse acceleration and velocity scaling
+Or at least was.

+Recent changes:
+-Added slack mouse policy for StumpWM and natural scrolling.
+-HerbstluftWM and panel configs added